alexsorokoletov/objc-automatic/README.md

-## Automatic way of binding Firebase pods for Xamarin iOS
+## Automatic way of binding Cocoapods for Xamarin iOS

 [![Join the chat at https://gitter.im/objc-automatic/Lobby](https://badges.gitter.im/objc-automatic/Lobby.svg)](https://gitter.im/objc-automatic/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 Automatic conversion from cocoapod to nuget (saving the hierarchy).
 For example, the tool provides "automatic" way to bind all the pods for Firebase iOS for Xamarin.
-Project is in alpha state, expect all nuget packages of Firebase in the Nuget feed soon in alpha channel.
+Project is in beta state, expect all nuget packages of Firebase in the Nuget feed soon in alpha channel.

+This tool can help with Cocoapods written in Objective-C. At this time, `objc-automatic` doesn't support Swift-based pods.

 Tool works as a two step process.
 First you generate the bindings automatically (via bind.sh ) then you compile the bindings and package then as nuget.